scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_show.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 48-49
+GENERATED FROM PYTHON SOURCE LINES 47-48

 :meth:`squidpy.im.ImageContainer.show` also allows to overlay the results of segmentation.

 ..
-GENERATED FROM PYTHON SOURCE LINES 49-50
+GENERATED FROM PYTHON SOURCE LINES 48-49

 .. code-block:: default